 Medication prices can quickly get overwhelming, and if you have just one or two things that don’t mesh well with your insurance, that can become a large part of your budget quickly.

-I recently looked into a new migraine medication, which was covered at a rate of $315 for a monthly supply.
+In 2020, I looked into a new migraine medication, which was covered at a rate of $315 for a monthly supply.
 I’m aware that that is cheaper than some other medication options, but given that I normally spend under $20/month for my medications, it was pretty appalling for me.

 So you know, medication can be free when you are eligible for Medicaid(it often is in New Jersey, at least), but they often have the most limited formularies available.